Hungary: the mandate to e-invoice in the energy sector set to go live soon

 • about any domestic transaction carried out in line with the provisions of the VAT Act.

-• The data disclosure should also include whether the transaction qualifies as a supply of goods for consideration pursuant to Section 11 of the Act on VAT or a supply of services for consideration pursuant to Section 14 of the Act on VAT, if the VAT-liable person carries out such a transaction for a person or organization other than him, and whether the customer receiving the product or service is obliged to pay the VAT indicated in the invoice.
+• The VAT data disclosure should also include whether the transaction qualifies as a supply of goods for consideration pursuant to Section 11 of the Act on VAT or a supply of services for consideration pursuant to Section 14 of the Act on VAT, if the VAT-liable person carries out such a transaction for a person or organization other than him, and whether the customer receiving the product or service is obliged to pay the VAT amount indicated in the invoice.

 • The currency used to calculate the tax base; in the case of foreign currency, the exchange rate used to convert the tax base into HUF, and the data converted into HUF, if the invoice is issued with an invoicing program, must also be included.

 Data on issued invoices can only be disclosed in the Online Invoice System or with the help of a third-party e-reporting provider with an invoicing function suitable for issuing invoices, such as eezi.
-If a business is disclosing the data content of the invoices made out or issued to NTCA in any other form or manner, they are not fulfilling their obligation to disclose online data.
+If a business is disclosing the data content of the invoices made out or issued to NAV in any other form or manner, they are not fulfilling their obligation to disclose online data.

 Read more